hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 These debates over technology's effects tend to mix up two different things: what happens to workers right now, and what happens over time.

 On one hand, it's hard to look back in history and say "we shouldn't have invented X just so that the people 100 years ago could have kept their jobs."
-At point do we decide that technological progress or artistic development should stop?
+At what point do we decide that technological progress or artistic development should stop?
 At what point in history did we make a mistake by continuing to invent new things or to develop new artistic styles, and why is "right now" somehow that time?

 On the other hand, it does seem heartbreaking and wrong to have a class of people left out in the cold if their skills become obsolete.
 In the past year, many working artists have shared their genuine anxiety and fear over what these technologies mean for their livelihoods and identities.
+Unfortunately, we here in the US do not have much of a social safety net, so, if you lose your employment for whatever reason, even just bad luck, you can really be out in the cold.

 I've heard a lot of past stories of traditional artists—like illustrators and designed and the Disney animators mentioned above—who were left behind by the transition to digital tools a few decades ago.
 Some could make the transition and some couldn't.
 (To have it happen as a result of models trained from their own data feels much worse, but I think this is a totally separate issue intellectually, if not emotionally; see point 6 below.)